py2exe/py2exe/README.md

 `py2exe` is a distutils extension which allows to build standalone Windows executable programs (32-bit and 64-bit) from Python scripts.
-Python versions included in the  official development cycle are supported (from 3.6 to 3.9 included). `py2exe` can build console executables and windows (GUI) executables.
-Building windows services, and DLL/EXE COM servers might work but it is not actively supported.
+Python versions included in the [official development cycle](https://devguide.python.org/#status-of-python-branches) are supported. `py2exe` can build console executables and windows (GUI) executables.

 Development of `py2exe` is hosted here: https://github.com/py2exe/py2exe.